ocoanet/EventPipePlayground/README.md

 - Use `dotnet-trace` to start the target applications.
 - Parse the  nettrace file using `EventPipeEventSource`.
-- Use unsafe code to extract the stack traces from trace events (from trace event extended data).
+- Use unsafe code to extract the stack traces from trace events.

 ## Detector 3 (failed expriment)